Gun safe: Australia

-All Australian states require that firearms must be locked in steel cabinets or safes, although wooden safes "deemed not easily penetrable" are allowed for Category A and B weapons in all states, apart from Western Australia.
+All Australian states require that firearms must be locked in steel cabinets or safes, although wooden safes "deemed not easily penetrable" are allowed for Category A and B weapons in all states, apart from Western Australia and Victoria.
 In most states, the law states that the ammunition (and bolt if readily removed), must be stored either in a separate safe or in a separately locked section of the safe.
 It is a legal requirement that the safe is fastened to the wall or floor (with exceptions in most states for safes with a mass of greater than 150 kg).
 In addition, shooters in Western Australia must have double locks on their safes if the swinging edge of the door is greater than 500 mm and less than 1500 mm, and additional locks are required for safes with a swinging edge greater than 1500 mm.
 Police may visit and inspect the storage facility before issuing a gun license, and will make random checks to ensure that legislation is being complied with.
 The Sporting Shooters Association of Australia endorses this policy with its "Secure your gun, Secure your sport" campaign to increase compliance of firearm safety and prevent theft.

 Requirements vary when transporting firearms in vehicles in different states.
 Most require that the gun is hidden from view, and locked so that it is not easily reached by an unauthorised person.
 Firearms must be unloaded and the ammunition transported in another section of the car.